sanath-narasimhan/academic-static/content/post/HDILAB-goals.md

    This theoretical framework encapsulates the essence of intelligence and is a new approach to building truly intelligent machines.
    One of the key factors for the working of this algorithm is Sparse Distributed representation (SDR) which, is proposed and the way our brain stores information.
 The other concept is spatial pooling, which can be simply put as neurons that fire together work together.
-   My goal is to understand the algorithm completely and implement it in a simple use-case, prediction of charecters in a sentence.
+   My goal is to understand the algorithm completely and implement it in a simple use-case, prediction of characters in a sentence.

   * This is a book being authored by Numenta, an AGI research company co-founded by Jeff hawkins [good read..] (https://numenta.com/resources/biological-and-machine-intelligence/).
-  * **On Intelligence** is a book authored by jeff hawkins that gives the idology behind the thinking behind the human brain
+  * **On Intelligence** is a book authored by jeff hawkins that gives the ideology behind the thinking behind the human brain

 </body>
 [My review of On Intelligence](https://sananara-aryabhata.netlify.com/post/onint)